-Masks/face coverings continue to be required at CMH for patients, caregivers in public areas/caring for patients and any visitors until notified otherwise.
-Hospitals and health care facilities are an exemption listed in the CDC’s May 13, 2021, masking update for vaccinated individuals.
+Masks/face coverings continue to be required at CMH for patients, caregivers and any visitors until notified otherwise.

 Welcome!
 Columbia Memorial Hospital (CMH) and CMH Medical Group caregivers are doing everything they can to keep you safe, but we need your help.
 Please review these guidelines.

 Thank you for your cooperation.
-This is the best way to protect our patients, staff and community from spreading the novel coronavirus.
+This is the best way to protect our patients, staff and community from spreading COVID-19.
 If you need medical care, please call your primary care provider’s office, use a Virtual Urgent Care, or visit an Urgent Care Clinic.

 If patients have concerns about seeing their loved ones who are in the hospital, we do have assistive technology, including iPads and tablets, to connect them through a group Skype or phone call.
 They can call the nursing staff in the patient’s unit to ask about this option.

 Everyone entering a CMH facility must be screened for COVID-19.
 This is to protect patients, staff and the community and to comply with Oregon Health Authority mandates.
 If you feel that you have been inappropriately restricted from CMH, please contact Quality Management at 503-338-7475.

 Questions you will be asked: